Ibinola/timelycapsule-web/README.md

 ## Architecture Overview

-TimelyCapsule is built with modularity, scalability, and blockchain extensibility in mind.
+ourKairos is built with modularity, scalability, and blockchain extensibility in mind.

 | Layer          | Technology                                        |
 | -------------- | ------------------------------------------------- |